Probiotics and Testosterone Production

-What John found out later in his studies, was that the bacteria fed to the test group did somehow send a signal through the Vagus nerve straight into the brain, which signaled the brain to release this compound called GABA, which allowed the test group to remain calm and serene during the moment of ultimate panic.
+What Cryan found out later in his studies, was that the bacteria fed to the test group did somehow send a signal through the Vagus nerve straight into the brain, which signaled the brain to release this compound called GABA, which allowed the test group to remain calm and serene during the moment of ultimate panic.

-The thing that lights up my mind, is the fact that we as humans have similar pathways in our bodies than the mice did.
+Humans have similar pathways in our bodies than the mice did.
 We have the Vagus nerve that connects the central nervous system to the brain, and we have the GABA receptors in there.
 We also have extremely similar reproductive and hormone systems as mice do (which is by the way the reason why these studies are usually done in rodents).

 How Probiotics Can Give you Larger Testicles and More Testosterone

 This is the thing that probably made you click open this whole article in the first place.